neftjs/neft/validators/array.coffee.md

 array
 =====

-When `type` validator returns `object` for an array (as standard *typeof* operator), this validator is used to determine whether *value* is a truly array instance.
+This validator is used to determine whether *value* is a true array.

-Remember that `arguments` and other array-like objects in *JavaScript* are not an arrays!
+Remember that *arguments* and other array-like objects in *JavaScript* are not arrays.

 ```
 var schema = new Schema({